museum4punkt0/Trompe-Loeil-AR/README.md

 ### Credits
 Contracting entity: Staatliche Museen zu Berlin - Preußischer Kulturbesitz

-Design and Programming: NEEEU Spaces GmbH
+Design and Programming: NEEEU Spaces GmbH in colaboration with museum4punkt0

 ### Licensing
 Permission is hereby granted, free of charge, to any person obtaining a copy